 As summer turns into fall it is important to keep in mind a number of hazards that are present during this changeover in seasons which include but are not limited to the following:

-- Fallen leaves which are wet or are covered in frost;
+- Fallen leaves that are wet or are covered in frost.

-- An increase in animals running across the street which appear unexpectedly; and
+- An increase in animals unexpectedly appearing and running across the street.

 - Many people, while driving, will admire the autumn foliage and this distraction may cause an accident.